octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 12-newest_files displays the 10 newest files in the current directory The script 13-unique prints out words that appear only once from amlist of words as input The script 14-findthatword prints lines that contain root from the file
+The script 12-newest_files displays the 10 newest files in the current directory The script 13-unique prints out words that appear only once from amlist of words as input The script 14-findthatword prints lines that contain root from the file The script 15-countthatword displays the numbers with the pattern bin The script 16-whatsnext displays lines with the pattern root and 3 lines in the file passwd